porcinus/FreeplayInfo2Overlay/README.md

 - |cpu|---------------|uptime| <- need to be implement
 - |cpu|--------------|battery| <- need to be implement
 - |cpu|----------------------| <- cpu feel lonely, found something to held it
-- Implement system uptime instead of time possibility via argument
+- (done) Implement system uptime instead of time possibility via argument

 # History